shuckc/quadri-plot/README.md

 There is a tradition of rendering openscad models oversize and shrinking after exporting to anti-alias.

-You can also export a 3D STL model (slowly!) using `-o output.stl` which github can preview [demo render in 3D](./parts/demo.stl) although STL loses the colouring information.
+You can also export a 3D STL model (slowly!) using `-o output.stl` which github can [render in interactive 3D](./parts/demo.stl) although STL format loses the colouring information.

-See [parts](./parts/) for the naming and examples of components.
+See [parts](./parts/) for the naming of components.

 Aims
 ====
 * Finish the missing parts
-* Some sort of descriptive language to generate above, see [/designs](/.designs)
+* Some sort of descriptive language to generate above, see [/designs](./designs)
 * Layout checker/drc description -> drc -> openscad -> png / pdf / stl
 * Embed 3D views with https://www.viewstl.com/
-* Github can render stl format, see [demo in 3D](./parts/demo.stl)
 * Generate sequenced instruction booklet style, showing steps to build